Ozziekins/SSD/assignment-3/README.md

 ## UML diagram

 For our UML, first we created an interface _Handler_ that is common for all concrete handlers.
 It possesses the main method _handle_ that handles a user request, as well as a method to set the next handler.
 Next is the class _BaseHandler_ that implements the interface and it is responsible for setting the next handler.
-Then we have three concrete handlers: _AuthenticationHandler_, _AuthorizationHandler_ and _ExistenceHandler_.
-They inherit from the class _BaseHandler_ and each have their own responsibility of checking if the user is logged in, the user permission and the existence of the request receiver respectively.
+Then we have three concrete handlers: _AuthenticationHandler_, _AuthorizationHandler_ and _ValidationHandler_.
+They inherit from the class _BaseHandler_ and each have their own responsibility of checking if the user is logged in, the user permission and the existence (validity) of the request receiver respectively.

 [draw.io](https://drive.google.com/file/d/1M4ot91Q7X28JM0xkW9K-pERs3s9-h3Nr/view?usp=sharing)
 ![UML diagram](uml.png)